pixa-pics/UTFzap/README.md

 48 65 6c 6c 6f 00 06 33 44 27 45
 ```

-To escape a low byte that equals `00`, utfz adds the current high byte after
+To escape a low byte that equals `00`, utfzap adds the current high byte after
 the low byte in the sequence.

 Check the source code for more info.